Blac Chyna’s Explicit Video Scandal Gave Kim Kardashian ‘A Good Laugh,’ According To ‘Hollywood Life’

 We have to change this culture of abuse and assault against women.
 Today’s post saddens me deeply as it is an attack not only against my client but my friend.
 Why do we think it’s acceptable to sell, or publish, or seek revenge, or blackmail women in this way and without their consent?
 It’s not.
 Men … we have to do better.
 I’m tired of telling my clients to not make videos because the men will put them out later.
 It’s like I’m telling them not to wear short skirts because you’re going to entice a man to rape you. #smh And like most rapes, these betrayals often come from those most close to us.
 So today I’m saying, men we need to do better.
 We need to tell each other to do better.
 We need to stop sharing these videos with each other in the club, at the barbershop or (and especially) online.
 It is a morally corrupt action, which is (at least in California) criminal.
 Maybe it is time to set an example. #blacchyna

-As for Kim Kardashian and Blac Chyna’s relationship, it seems like they are still not okay after their court battle on the 29-year-old model’s claims that she and KUWTK momager, Kris Jenner, killed her reality show, Rob & Chyna.
+As for Kim Kardashian and Blac Chyna’s relationship, it seems like they are still not okay after their court battle on the 29-year-old model’s claims that she and KUWTK momager Kris Jenner killed her reality show, Rob & Chyna.
 Based on a report from TMZ, Kim and Kris were able to have the case dismissed.

 Despite this, the Hollywood Life‘s insider revealed that Kim Kardashian doesn’t plan on making her opinion about Blac Chyna’s explicit tape public.

-“Kim isn’t going to clown Chyna publicly because social media is already killing her pretty badly for her fellatio skills,” the source said, adding that the 37-year-old mom-of-three is just happy that her brother is nowhere near the trouble she’s in.
+“Kim isn’t going to clown Chyna publicly because social media is already killing her pretty badly for her fellatio skills,” the source said, adding that the 37-year-old mom of three is just happy that her brother is nowhere near the trouble she’s in.